 though the address can be encoded to prevent spam (see

-the section called “Address hiding in archives” in
+the section called “Address-Hiding in Archives”) if the

 person prefers that.